Tavleenkm/__Scraper/CS325_p4/Module_5/README.md

 ## Usage

-### Clone the Repository
+### 1. Clone the Repository

 Clone this GitHub repository to your local machine:

 git clone https://github.com/Tavleenkm/__Scraper

+2. Set Up Environment
 Create a Conda environment and install the required packages from requirements.yaml: conda env create -f requirements.yaml

+3. Add Reddit API Credentials
 In the project directory, locate and open the config.py file.
-Add your Reddit API credentials (client ID, client secret, username, and password) to the file: In config.py
+Add your Reddit API credentials (client ID, client secret, username, and password) to the file:

+# In config.py
 REDDIT_CLIENT_ID = "your_client_id"
 REDDIT_CLIENT_SECRET = "your_client_secret"
 REDDIT_USERNAME = "your_username"
 REDDIT_PASSWORD = "your_password"
+4. Run the Main Program

-Run the main program by executing main.py in your command line or terminal: python main.py
+Execute main.py in your command line or terminal:

+python run.py
 Enter the Reddit URL when prompted.
-I used: https://old.reddit.com/r/travel/comments/15hf4vr/egypt_changed_my_perspective_on_travel/
+Example URL: https://old.reddit.com/r/travel/comments/15hf4vr/egypt_changed_my_perspective_on_travel/

-The program will scrape the HTML content of the Reddit post and comments and save it to a text file named output.txt in the project directory.
+The program will scrape the HTML content of the Reddit post and comments, saving it to a text file named output.txt in the project directory.

-Extracting Comments
-To extract comments from the output.txt file, the extractcomments.py script uses regular expressions to match comment patterns.
-If the comments are found, they are saved to the comments.txt file.

-Sentiment Analysis
-Generate your OpenAI API key and update the api_key in the Config/config.py file.

-Install the OpenAI Python package:

-pip install openai==0.28
-Run the sentiment analysis script by executing analysis.py:

-python analysis.py
-The sentiment analysis results will be saved to a CSV file in the Data/Sentiments directory.
+5. Extract Comments and Perform Sentiment Analysis Comment extraction and sentiment analysis will be automatically triggered after scraping the Reddit content.

 Authors
 Tavleen Kaur